 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

+(3) An authorised person may not withdraw an infringement notice if the authorised person gave the infringement notice.

 [Regulation 77 inserted in Gazette 28 Jun 2004 p.
-2441.]
+2441; amended in Gazette 29 Apr 2016 p.
+1349.]

 78. Payment of modified penalty, consequences of